mritunjayr/spring-xml-demo/README.md

-**Task 5:**
+###### **Task 6:**

-From the `aware-interface` branch of `spring-xml-demo` repo create a `bean-lifecyclebranch`.
+From the bean-lifecycle branch of spring-xml-demo repo create a bean-post-processor branch.

- Add a BeanLifecycleDemoBean class in com.stackroute.demo that implements InitializingBean and DisposableBean.

- Override the required methods to print out messages.
+Add a BeanPostProcessorDemoBean class in com.stackroute.demo that implements BeanPostProcessorOverride the required methods to print out messages.

 Define BeanLifecycleDemoBean as a bean in beans.xml.

  Run the application and observe the result.

-Add two methods customInit() and customDestroy() to the  BeanLifecycleDemoBeanclass and print out custom messages.

- In the BeanLifecycleDemoBean bean definition, in beans.xml, set the customInit()and customDestroy() methods to be called.

- Run the application.
-Push the code to bean-lifecycle bran
+ Push the code to bean-post-processor branch.